UniversalDevicesInc-PG3/Virtual/README.md

 ### Updates

-Pending: Unlink Switch from variable, add Push / Pull capability, data and parameter storage to .db for retrieval on restart.
+1.2.2 Unlinked Switch and Generic/Dimmer from variable, data and parameter storage to .db for retrieval on restart.
+Hints for Switch, Generic/Dimmer added.

-Pending: Update Generic node.
+Please Update Profile and restart the Admin Console.

 1.2.1 Fixed bug that allowed value updates where the value had not changed.
 When changing F to C, C to F or R to P the statistics are automatically reset.